massoncheg/forgejo-docs/docs/user/webhooks.md

 ---

 Forgejo supports webhooks for repository events.
 This can be configured in the settings page `/:username/:reponame/settings/hooks` by a repository admin.
-Webhooks can also be configured on a per-organization and whole system basis.
+Webhooks can also be configured on a per-organization and whole system basis (default webhooks on repository creation or instance-wide webhooks).
-All event pushes are POST requests.
-The methods currently supported are:
+The currently supported webhook types are:

+### Raw event as JSON or FORM payload:

-- Forgejo (can also be a GET request)
+- Forgejo (GET or POST)
-- Gitea (can also be a GET request)
+- Gitea (GET or POST)
-- Gogs
+- Gogs (POST)

+### Dedicated integration:

+- Packagist: ask packagist to refresh the given package
+- SourceHut Builds: submit build manifests (only on push)

+### Generic notification messages in chosen channel/chat:

+- Matrix
 - Slack
 - Discord
 - Dingtalk
 - Telegram
 - Microsoft Teams
-- Feishu
+- Feishu / Lark Suite
-- Wechatwork
-- Packagist
+- WeCom (Wechat Work)

 ### Event information